0xsecaas/p2p_chat_lan/P2P_CONCEPTS.md

 ```

 ### 3. **Broadcast Messaging**

 **Problem**: How to send a message to all peers efficiently?

 **Our Solution**: Multi-cast via Direct Connections

 - When a user sends a message, it's sent to all known peers
 - Each peer receives the message independently
-- Similar to how walkie-talkies work!
+- Similar to how P2P Chat work!

 ### 4. **Network Protocol Design**

 **Problem**: How do peers understand each other's messages?

 **Our Solution**: JSON-based Message Protocol

 ```json
 // Discovery Message
 {